Cognigy/Documentation/docs/en/docs/insights/step-explorer.md

 89% of users who needed an explanation completed the booking.

 !!! note
-    The red marked areas of a step represent the number of users who dropped off at that point.
+    The red-marked areas of a step represent the number of users who dropped off at that point.
-    You may take an early "drop off" in a conversation to improve your Agent and to inspect with our [Message Explorer](message-explorer.md) what the virtual agent said before the user dropped off.
+    You may take an early "drop off" in a conversation to improve your Agent and to inspect with Cognigy's [Message Explorer](message-explorer.md) what the Virtual Agent said before the user dropped off.

 - You can get more details displayed when you hover the mouse over any step.